nickpettican/Middle-Way-Musings/content/posts/there-are-no-mahayana-monasteries.md

 The reason why I wrote this article is to break with the misconceived notions about monasticism that I have encountered throughout my time in Buddhist circles.
 One such notion is that contemporary monastics that follow Mahāyāna have their own Vinaya that has been adapted to this tradition.
 In fact, such misconception is not surprising given the way that many monastics behave in comparison to their Theravāda counterparts (the reason behind this behaviour will become more apparent later on in the article).
 Moreover, this misconception further extends to individual subschools of Mahāyāna, leading to mistaken ideas such as that Tibetans have their own endemic Vinaya.

 Now, I am not saying that Tibetan monasteries are not Mahāyāna, because *doctrinally* speaking, they are.
 However, when we examine what we call "Mahāyāna" monasteries we discover something quite surprising to many: they are, *institutionally* speaking, Śrāvaka communities that happen to study and practice based on Mahāyāna literature.
 The daily activities, ethical rules, and community structures that define monastic life remain obviously Śrāvaka, regardless of which sūtras are studied or which philosophical positions are the focus.

 Nevertheless, for them it is precisely these *doctrinal* elements that identify them as Mahāyāna, while the *institutional* affiliation remains secondary.
 This distinction between the institutional and doctrinal layers is the focal point of this article—by understanding these, the question of whether there really are Mahāyāna monasteries becomes simply a matter of which layer one is asking the question about.

 This understanding has profound practical implications.
 As someone living within this tradition as a bhikshu, I've witnessed firsthand how these categorical confusions create unnecessary divisions between communities that share fundamental structures and practices.
 The most noticeable of which happens between the Tibetans and the Theravādins.

 Therefore, I believe that understanding this relationship could change how Buddhist communities relate to each other, potentially bridging these sectarian divides that exist out of misunderstanding.
 Thus, in the following sections I will touch on these practical questions of ordination recognition, institutional cooperation, and the very survival of Mahāyāna Buddhism in the modern world.

 ## Why Tibetan Monastics Are Śrāvaka

 Consider a typical day in what most people would call a "Mahāyāna monastery" in the Tibetan tradition.
 The monastics wake before dawn, wash their face, gather for prayers before breakfast, and some eat their final meal before noon—following the ancient Śrāvaka prescription against eating after midday.
-Every full-moon and new-moon, they perform the poṣadha ceremony (sojong in Tibetan) in which they confess their transgressions, and renew their vows.
+Every full-moon and new-moon, they perform the poṣadha ceremony (uposatha in Pali, and sojong in Tibetan) in which they confess their transgressions, and renew their vows.
 During the summer months, they observe the three-month rain retreat (varṣā in Sanskrit, vāsa in Pali, and yarne in Tibetan), where they take the varṣā vows at the starting ritual and release them at the end of the intensive study and meditation period in between.

+Both traditions maintain the essential poṣadha (confession) structure, though with some variations in practice.
+In Theravāda communities, monks must confess any disciplinary violations to another monk or the Saṅgha before the Pāṭimokkha recitation, maintaining the Buddha's original emphasis on purification before the ceremony.[^1] While Tibetan monastics follow similar confession procedures, the specific practices have evolved differently within each cultural context.

-In fact, these monastics have to follow the detailed prescriptions of the Vinaya tradition they inherited from India, the Mūlasarvāstivāda Vinaya.
+In fact, these Tibetan monastics have to follow the detailed prescriptions of the Vinaya tradition they inherited from India, the Mūlasarvāstivāda Vinaya.
 For those not acquainted with the Mūlasarvāstivāda Vinaya, it is an offshoot of the Sthavira Vinaya that emerged from the Second Buddhist Council, from which Theravāda also derives.

-With the exception of piṇḍapāta (going for alms), the rules are mostly identical, including the vows and precepts, the cutting and wearing of robes, the acceptance and consumption of food, proper conduct toward laypeople and fellow monastics, and the intricate procedures for community living.
+Both traditions maintain the same fundamental Vinaya framework - the core structure of vows and precepts, community governance, and ceremonial observances - though their practical expression varies significantly between cultures.
+While Theravāda communities maintain stricter adherence to practices like piṇḍapāta (alms rounds) and additional observances, and Tibetan monastics have adapted to different cultural and geographical contexts, both operate within recognizably Śrāvaka institutional structures.

 Tibetan monasteries have disciplinarians (vinayadhara) who enforce rules, abbots (mahācārya) who lead and manage the monastery, and chant masters who lead liturgical functions.
 Their entire yearly and daily schedule operates according to Mūlasarvāstivāda structures that have remained essentially unchanged for over two millennia.

 {{< figure
     src="/images/norbu-gyachung.jpg"